MohideenAnsar/mohideenansar.github.io/GT/BLOG_1.md

 - Gas Turbines application in UAVs, Data Center and Power station
 - How it connects to your work (M.Tech thesis, current UAV design, CFD projects).
 - Performing an multi disciplinary.

+## References

+- [1] Mattingly, J. D. *Elements of Gas Turbine Propulsion*.
+- [2] Hill, P., & Petersen, C. *Mechanics and Thermodynamics of Propulsion*.
+- [3] Your thesis, reports, or internal documents.
 <!--
 ---